PoghosKeshishyan/a/README.md

-# Express API with SQLite3
+# Express API with SQLite3 and Swagger UI
 This project is an API built with Express, using SQLite3 as the database.
-It provides endpoints for managing cars and interacting with a SQLite3 database.
+It provides endpoints for managing posts and interacting with a SQLite3 database.
+Additionally, it integrates Swagger UI for API documentation and testing.

 ## Installation and Setup